 The Block on Ring test configuration has been used in an attempt to simulate the inlet conditions between plate and roll, in rolling mill applications.
-The use of a closed fluid chamber, with a nozzle to spray the liquid direct in the inlet, facilitates testing with pre-heated emulsions at inlet temperatures near to the boiling point of water.
+The use of a closed fluid chamber, with a nozzle to spray the fluid directly into the inlet, facilitates testing with pre-heated emulsions, at inlet temperatures near to the boiling point of water.